rohitfarmer/mk-docs/docs/linux/wget.md

-# Downloading stuff Using Wget
+# Downloading Stuff Using Wget

 ## Recursively download all webpages and associated files within a folder heirarchy
 1. **Basic Recursive Download Command:**